 For renewal/revision applications, provide a Progress Report.
 Provide the beginning and ending dates for the period covered since the last competitive review.
 Summarize the specific aims of the previous project period and the importance of the findings, and emphasize the progress made toward their achievement.
-Explain any significant changes to the specific aims and any new directions including changes to the specific aims and any new directions including changes resulting from significant budget reductions.
+Explain any significant changes to the specific aims and any new directions including changes to the specific aims and any new directions including changes to the specific aims and any new directions.
 For any studies meeting the NIH definition for clinical research, discuss previous participant enrollment (e.g., recruitment, retention, inclusion of women, minorities, children etc.) as part of the progress report, particularly if relevant to studies proposed in the renewal or revision application.
 You should not submit a PHS Inclusion Enrollment Report form unless the enrollment is part of new or ongoing studies in the renewal or revision application.